The preeminent threat the chaparral faces, we all face,

 Under a future high emissions/hot and dry climate scenario for the time period 2070 - 2099, much of the area currently occupied by chaparral will no longer be suitable for that plant community (shown in red).
 The likely replacement will be highly flammable, non-native weeds.
 From Thorne et al. 2016.
 Click image to download the full paper.

 Contributing to Climate Change Under the Guise of Fire Protection

 The growing consensus of scientific findings is that, to effectively mitigate the worst impacts of climate change, we must not only move beyond fossil fuel consumption but must also substantially increase protection of our native shrublands and forests in order to absorb more CO2 from the atmosphere and store more, not less, carbon in our forests.

 Contrary to the claims of Cal Fire, the US Forest Service, commerical logging interests, and some misguided environmental organizations, there is no scientific evidence to support increased logging to store more carbon in wood products as a natural climate solution.

 Furthermore, the scientific evidence does not support the burning of wood (biomass) in place of fossil fuels as a climate solution.

-We also urge Congress and state legislatures to oppose legislative proposals that would promote logging and wood consumption, ostensibly as a natural climate change solution, based on claims that these represent an effective carbon storage approach, or claims that biomass logging, and incinerating trees and shrubs for energy, represents renewable, carbon-neutral energy.
+We urge Congress and state legislatures to oppose legislative proposals that would promote logging and wood consumption, ostensibly as a natural climate change solution, based on claims that these represent an effective carbon storage approach, or claims that biomass logging, and incinerating trees and shrubs for energy, represents renewable, carbon-neutral energy.
 These proposals are based on selfish, financial interests, not on securing a healthier environment for all of us.